MARINE ART - FIGURE HEADS

 RESEARCH FOR OUR SOLAR LADY

-A ship often has an elaborate figure carved from wood - normally a maiden - attached to the bows or prow of the vessel to bring good luck to the ship and its voyages and act as a guiding hand and inspiration to the crew.
+A ship often has an elaborate figure carved from wood - normally a maiden - attached to the bows or prow of the vessel to bring good luck to the ship and its voyages and act as a guiding beacon and inspiration to the crew.
+A ship is regarded by sailors and marine architects as a female object: "She's a fine ship."
+"She's a lovely looker."
+And that may explain to some degree why the female form is preferred to the male.
+Though in battle one might expect phallic symbolism, where the symbolic version of the phallus (a phallic symbol) is meant to represent male generative powers.

-Every now and then the artists who carved these worlds produced something rather special.
-It is a shame this particular skill goes largely un-noticed - the exquisite works shown on our pages rarely feature the name or history of the artist
+Every now and then the artists who carved these works would produced something rather special.
+It is a shame this particular skill goes largely un-noticed - the exquisite works shown on our pages rarely feature the name or history of the artist.
+Sculpting to our mind requires extremely creative carving skills and meticulous planning.

-Angel theme figurehead - follow the progress of our
+A superb Angel themed figurehead, badly damaged - follow the progress of our

-The message and inspiration for our figurehead will be provided by Christina Dusart and Annie Brettell, the aim being for Solar Lady to reflect both the traditional and modern aspects of our stated aims.
-If you are interested in contributing to our project please contact Nelson.
-In return for your help we will be pleased to feature your work or advertise your exhibition(s).
+Much of the message and inspiration for our figurehead was provided by Christina Dusart and Annie Brettell, the aim being for Solar Lady to reflect both the traditional and modern aspects of our stated aims.
+If you are interested in contributing to this art project please contact the team In return for your help we will be pleased to feature your work or advertise your exhibition(s).

 A figurehead is usually a carved wooden decoration, most often female or bestial, found at the prow of ships of the 16th to the 19th century and in ancient times.
 The practice was introduced with the galleons of the 16th century, as although earlier ships had often had some form of bow ornamentation, the figurehead as such could not come into being until ships had an actual head structure upon which to place it.